Please login to continue

 I. The necessity of maintaining, according to the Word of God, the purity of the Church in doctrine and life (1Corinthians 6:19-20; 1 Thessalonians 4:3).

-ACTION International Ministries seeks to present Jesus Christ, our Lord, to men, women, and children through the meeting of their life needs and sharing the Gospel.
-In order to carry out the task, a firm foundation on which to stand is needed.
-Within the Body of Christ, there are core, or primary, doctrines.
+Action International Ministries seeks to present Jesus Christ our Lord to men, women, and children by sharing the Gospel and by helping to meet their practical needs.
+In order to carry out this task, a firm foundation on which to stand is needed.
+Within the Body of Christ, there are foundational doctrines.
 These are expressed in our Doctrinal Statement.
-Agreement upon these core doctrines is necessary for fellowship and cooperation.
+Agreement upon these doctrines is necessary for fellowship and cooperation.
+There are, however, other doctrines on which there are variations or differing positions.

-Such controversial subjects as extreme forms of Arminianism, Calvinism, dispensationalism, the Pentecostal or charismatic experience, signs and wonders, or exclusive use of a particular translation of Scripture are examples of things that tend to divide rather than unite.
-Personnel accepted into ministry with ACTION must be willing to subjugate any such doctrinal views which might cause controversy or division.
+In keeping with the interdenominational nature and membership of ACTION, careful consideration must be given to the maintenance and demonstration of sound doctrine and at the same time unity of the Body of Christ in our fellowship and in our various ministries.
+To accomplish this, teachings or denominational differences in doctrinal emphasis that may cause division must not be pressed or forced upon others in the Mission or in one’s ministry.
+Such controversial subjects such as Arminianism, Calvinism, dispensationalism, the Pentecostal or charismatic experience, signs and wonders, or exclusive use of a particular translation of Scripture are examples of things that tend to divide rather than unite.
+Personnel accepted into ministry with ACTION must be willing to ultimately submit the public expression of their convictions to the field’s leadership in any situations where such doctrinal views might cause controversy or division.